MIRNOMAN/Car-washing-system-client/README.md

 ## Introduction

-CleanCarCo is a user-friendly web application designed to simplify the car wash booking process.
+Quickwash is a user-friendly web application designed to simplify the car wash booking process.
 This frontend application provides users with easy navigation, a streamlined booking experience, and a comprehensive admin dashboard for managing services, slots, and users.

 ## Project Description
-The CleanCarCo frontend application allows users to explore car wash services, book appointments, and manage their profiles.
+The Quickwash frontend application allows users to explore car wash services, book appointments, and manage their profiles.
 Administrators can manage services, slots, and users from a dedicated dashboard.
 The application is built with React and styled using Tailwind CSS.

 ## Features